 Maaike is an intercultural professional with a wide area of expertises: intercultural communication, diversity policy, language policy, intercultural mediation and competencies.
 As an intercultural expert, Maaike teaches people who work in an international environment how to cope with multilingual and cultural diversity issues in different international contexts.

 All course materials will be provided prior to the course via an individual online learning environment.
 Participants do not require to order any materials in advance.

 Costs for this two-day training are €1.100,-.
 You can qualify for a 10% discount if five or more people from the same organisation apply.

-This is a general-level course within the Clingendael Academy’s international skills’ training.
-The course can be used as a stepping stone to other applied skills’ training with attention to intercultural differences, such as international negotiation or to an advanced course such as negotiating with the Chinese.
+This course does not require any particular prior training.
+It is a general-level course within the Clingendael Academy’s international skills’ training.
+The course can be followed in preparation or subsequent to other applied skills’ training courses with intercultural components, such as the seminar on international negotiations or international mediation and consensus-building.

-Depending on the language of the participants the working language of this course will be Dutch or English.
+The working language of this course will be English.

 Our general terms and conditions apply to this course.

 The course definitely facilitates self-reflection and has given plenty food for thought and observation.
 The course itself was an intercultural experience because of the composition of the group: different nationalities, professional backgrounds, age and gender.